Freedom of Information Act

 Optional Request Form

-Although members of the public are not required to use a specific form when submitting a FOIA request, District 401 has prepared a request form that may be downloaded and submitted for this purpose:
+Although members of the public are not required to use a specific form when submitting a FOIA request, District 401 has prepared a request form that may be submitted for this purpose:

 What to Expect After Making Your Request

 The Freedom of Information officer shall approve all requests for public records unless:

 - The requested material is exempt from inspection and copying by the Freedom of Information Act; or

 - Complying with the request would be unduly burdensome.

 Within five business days after receipt of a request for access to a public record, the Freedom of Information officer shall comply with or deny the request, unless the time for response is extended as specified in Section 3 of FOIA.